mlochbaum/BQN/spec/grammar.md

     list     = "⟨" ⋄? ( ( EXPR ⋄ )* EXPR ⋄? )? "⟩"
     value    = atom | ANY ( "‿" ANY )+

 Starting at the highest-order objects, modifiers and compositions have fairly simple syntax.
-In most cases the syntax for `←` and `↩` is the same, but some special forms are defined only for one of them.
+In most cases the syntax for `←` and `↩` is the same, but only `↩` can be used for modified assignment.

     ASGN     = "←" | "↩"
     _cmpExp_ = _comp_